vmstio/vmstio/docs.vmst.io/content/brands.md

 If you are the developer of an Mastodon/ActivityPub client (either open/closed soruce) or other Fediverse project and would like to use an account on vmst.io to test the functionality of your application, please contact [@vmstan@vmst.io](https://vmst.io/@vmstan) before doing so.
 While we are generally supportive of such things we like to know ahead of time should it cause disruptions in service to other members.

+Accounts allowed by this policy would be a test account for a hypothetical Mastodon client called "Ebony" that wanted to test integration with our advanced search implementation.